anushkocharyan/Data_Visualization/README.md

-# Data_Vis
+# Data_Visualization
-This repository includes the Final Project for the Data Visualization Class.
-The interactive map is the bubble_map.html file.
+This repository is created for the Data Visualization course's final project.
+Please check the Project_Report.pdf file to see the generated plots.